breakermaker-cmd/FolderGuard/README.md

 # FolderGuard

 **FolderGuard** is a Windows file system minifilter driver designed to protect sensitive user data from untrusted processes.
+- THIS PROJECT IS IN DEMO, IT ISNT FOOLPROOF.
+UPDATES WILL COME OVERTIME - ANY PR IS HEAVILY WELCOME
+- THIS IS MY SECOND DRIVER, ANY HELP IS APPRECIATED!
 ---

 ## Overview